 Server Stars Language Tools Transport

-casdoor/casdoor (~13,300 stars, Go, Apache 2.0, 3,336+ commits) is fundamentally different from every other entry in this review: it’s not a separate MCP server — it’s a full IAM platform with MCP built directly into the product.
-The MCP endpoint lives at /api/mcp and uses JSON-RPC 2.0.
-The GitHub description now includes “OpenClaw” support and positions itself as an “Agent-first” IAM platform.
+casdoor/casdoor (~13,628 stars, Go, Apache 2.0, 3,336+ commits) is fundamentally different from every other entry in this review: it’s not a separate MCP server — it’s a full IAM platform with MCP built directly into the product.
+The GitHub description has been updated to “Agent-first Identity and Access Management (IAM) / LLM MCP & agent gateway,” and the feature list now explicitly leads with MCP, A2A, and OpenClaw alongside legacy auth protocols.

 Every MCP tool call is authenticated and authorized with fine-grained, scope-based permissions — the tools available depend on the OAuth scopes in your access token.
 Casdoor can also serve as an auth provider for other MCP servers (Protected Resource Metadata pointing to Casdoor for user authentication, consent, token issuance, and validation).